Marie-Charles Damoiseau

 Baron Marie-Charles-Théodore de Damoiseau de Montfort (6 April 1768 in Besançon – 6 August 1846) was a French astronomer.

 Damoiseau was originally an artillery officer but he left France in 1792 during the French Revolution.
-He worked as assistant director of the Lisbon Observatory before he returned to France in 1807.
+He worked as assistant director at the Lisbon Observatory before he returned to France in 1807.

 In 1825, he was elected a member of the French Academy of Sciences.
 He was a member of the Bureau des Longitudes.

-He is best known for publishing lunar tables (positions of the Moon) between 1824–1828.
+He is best known for publishing lunar tables (positions of the Moon) between 1824 and 1828.

 Scientific work

 Theory of the Moon

-In 1818 Laplace proposed that the Académie des Sciences in Paris set up a prize to be awarded to whoever succeeded in constructing lunar tables based solely on the law of universal gravity.
-In 1820 the prize was awarded to Carlini and Plana and to Damoiseau by a committee of which Laplace was a member.
+In 1818, Laplace proposed that the Académie des Sciences in Paris set up a prize to be awarded to whoever succeeded in constructing lunar tables based solely on the law of universal gravity.
+In 1820, the prize was awarded to Carlini and Plana and to Damoiseau by a committee that included Laplace.